Copper Peak: Renovation

-The Copper Peak, Inc., has established the Copper Peak Organizing Committee for the purposes of raising funds to renovate the ski flying facility for FIS competition.
+Copper Peak, Inc., established the Copper Peak Organizing Committee for the purposes of raising funds to renovate the ski flying facility for FIS competition.
 Some improvements to the facilities were made in 2012.

 On 14 July 2015 International Ski Federation announced "Copper Peak shall be reactivated" after an inspection of the facility by FIS Race Director Walter Hofer and Hans-Martin Renn who is the chairman of the FIS subcommittee for ski jumping hills.
 In October 2015, FIS awarded Copper Peak a Grand Prix Summer Series finale event held in September 2017 and a Summer Continental Cup and a Nordic Combined summer event in 2018.
+These events were not held due to the modifications unable to be completed.

 On 30 March 2022, the State of Michigan granted Copper Peak $20 Million for the re-introduction of international ski jumping events at Copper Peak.
-As of January 2023, construction has begun and is the ski jump is set to reopen in October 2024.
+As of May 2025, reconstruction of the landing hill has begun and is the construction of the concrete ski jump landing hill and outrun is scheduled to be complete in December 2026.
+Barr Engineering Co. of Duluth and Minneapolis, Minnesota, designed the landing hill renovations; the construction work is being performed by Engineering & Construction Innovations Inc., and Dykon Blasting.
+Currently, Copper Peak is open on Sundays during the summer and fall to see the construction progress.